melezhik/outthentic/README.md

 ## Check files

-Story check file contains validation rules to test script output.
-Every story script is always accompanied by story check file.
+Check file contains validation rules to test script output.
+Every scenario **is always accompanied by** story check file.

-Story check files should be placed at the same directory as story script and be named as `story.check`.
+Check files should be placed at the same directory as scenario and be named as `story.check`.

 Lets add some rules for \`multiplication' and \`addition' stories: